neverett8fr/get-movie-scripts/README.md

 # get-movie-scripts

-I'll fill this a bit more in future -- it's my first attemp at webscraping, so be niceee.
+I'll fill this a bit more in future -- it's my first attempt at webscraping, so be niceee.
 using - imsdb.com